Sign in →

 Pompe disease, also known as glycogen storage disease type II, is an autosomal recessive disorder caused by a deficiency of the lysosomal enzyme acid alpha-glucosidase (GAA; acid maltase) due to variants in the GAA gene.
 The estimated incidence is 1 in 40,000 live births.
 In Pompe disease, glycogen that is taken up by lysosomes during physiologic cell turnover accumulates, causing lysosomal swelling, cell damage, and, eventually, organ dysfunction.
 The clinical presentation of Pompe disease ranges from a rapidly progressive infantile variant, which is uniformly lethal if untreated, to a more slowly progressive late-onset variant.
 All disease variants are eventually associated with progressive muscle weakness and respiratory insufficiency.
 Cardiomyopathy is associated almost exclusively with the infantile form.
 Enzyme replacement therapy is available for all variants and should be started as soon as possible for patients with the infantile variant and at the first signs of muscle weakness in the later onset variants.

-Krabbe disease (globoid cell leukodystrophy) is an autosomal recessive disorder caused by variants in the GALC gene resulting in a deficiency of galactocerebrosidase (GALC, galactosylceramide beta-galactosidase).
+Krabbe disease (globoid cell leukodystrophy) is an autosomal recessive disorder caused by variants in the GALC gene resulting in a deficiency of galactocerebrosidase (GALC; galactosylceramide beta-galactosidase).
 Galactosylceramide (as with sulfated galactosylceramide) is a lipid component of myelin.
 The absence of GALC results in globular, distended, multinucleated bodies in the basal ganglia, pontine nuclei, and cerebral white matter.
 There is severe demyelination throughout the brain with progressive cerebral degenerative disease affecting primarily the white matter.
 Severely affected individuals typically present between 3 to 6 months of age with increasing irritability and sensitivity to stimuli.
-Rapid neurodegeneration, including white matter disease, follows with death usually occurring by 2 years of age.
-A subset of individuals has later onset forms of the disease, which are characterized by ataxia, vision loss, weakness, and psychomotor regression.
+Rapid neurodegeneration, including white matter disease, follows with death usually occurring within 2 to 5 years of age.
+A subset of individuals have later onset forms of the disease, which are characterized by ataxia, vision loss, weakness, and psychomotor regression.
 They can present anywhere from age 6 months to the seventh decade of life and, based on newborn screening experience in New York, appear to be more common than the earlier onset variants.
 Psychosine has been shown to be elevated in patients with clinical signs and symptoms of disease and, therefore, may be a useful biomarker for the presence of disease or disease progression.
-The only available therapy is hematopoietic stem cell transplantation that is best performed prior to the onset of clinical symptoms.
+The only available therapy is hematopoietic stem cell transplantation, which is best performed prior to the onset of clinical symptoms.

 Mucopolysaccharidosis I (MPS I) is an autosomal recessive disorder caused by a reduced or absent activity of the alpha-L-iduronidase (IDUA) enzyme.
 Reduced IDUA activity results in accumulation of glycosaminoglycans (mucopolysaccharides) within the lysosome.
 The clinical presentation and severity of symptoms of MPS I are variable, ranging from severe disease to attenuated variants (historically known as Hurler-Scheie disease and Scheie disease) that generally present with a later onset and a milder clinical presentation.
 In general, symptoms may include coarse facies, progressive dysostosis multiplex, hepatosplenomegaly, corneal clouding, hearing loss, intellectual disability or learning difficulties, and cardiac valvular disease.
 MPS-I is caused by genetic variants in the IDUA gene and has an estimated incidence of approximately 1 in 100,000 live births.
 Treatment options include hematopoietic stem cell transplantation and enzyme replacement therapy.